photo: Hauraki Rail Trail, near Paeroa

 - Developed "Cycle Aware" workshops to help cyclists and other road user groups (Police, bus-drivers, etc) understand each other.

 - Delivered papers and presentations or attended many national and international conferences,

-- Contributed to the development of NZ cycle skills training guidelines, and provided cyclist and instructor training to various local groups around the country via our Bikeability programme.
+- Contributed to the development of Bike Ready, and NZ cycle skills training guidelines, and provided cyclist and instructor training to various local groups around the country via our Bikeability programme.